 Bertram Group combines a number of recognised brands in print and digital bookselling across four customer focused business units;

-- Bertrams Books – a trusted wholesale trade supplier to bookstores large and small, high street retailers and supermarkets, as well as online retailers worldwide;
+- Bertram Books – a trusted wholesale trade supplier to bookstores large and small, high street retailers, supermarkets and online retailers worldwide;

-- Dawson Library Services – comprising of Dawson Books and Bertram Library Services, Dawson Library Services sell academic print and digital books and provide bibliographic services to institutions across the globe;
+- Dawson Books and Bertram Library Services provide sell academic print and digital books and provide bibliographic services to institutions across the globe;

 - Erasmus & Houtschild – Erasmus are a major supplier of academic books throughout Europe and the Americas, and Houtschild are specialists in the supply of English and foreign-language European books and journals;